-Resolved, That the Comptroller be and he is hereby authorized and directed to sell for cash at public auction, to the highest bidder, all the right, title and interest of the Corporation of the City of New York, in and to a certain tract or parcel of land at Harlem, in the City and County of New York, bounded and described as follows, viz: Beginning at a point in the northeasterly line of One Hundred and Tenth street, distant one hundred and sixteen feet and five inches southeasterly from the northeasterly corner of First avenue and One Hundred and Tenth street; running thence southerly along the boundary line, between the land of George Bradish on the west, and James Roosevelt on the east, four hundred and thirty-six feet and eight inches to a point in the south line of One Hundred and Ninth street, at a point distant four hundred and eleven feet seven mches southeasterly from the southeasterly corner of First avenue and One Hundred and Ninth street; thence again southerly on the same boundary line about two hundred and twenty-eight feet to highwater mark at the edge of the marsh at the Harlem river; thence southwesterly along the high-water line of the Harlem or East river fifteen feet to the northerly line of One Hundred and Eighth street; thence northwesterly along the said northerly line of One Hundred and Eighth street about six hundred and eight feet to a point where First avenue and the northerly side of One Hundred and eight feet to a point where First avenue and the northerly side of One Hundred and Eighth street are intersected by the boundary line between lands of said Bradish and lands formerly of Peter Benson, deceased; thence northerly along said last named boundary line to a point in the west line of First avenue, distant one hundred and twenty feet one and one-quarter inches southerly from the southerly line of One Hundred and Ninth street; thence still northerly on the same course, to a point on the southerly line of One Hundred and Ninth street; thence still on the same course, about thirty feet to the line of the edge of the meadow or extreme high-water mark at the upland in One Hundred and Ninth street; thence along said last named line of the edge of the meadow or extreme highwater mark, easterly, northerly and northeasterly, as the same winds and turns, to the northerly line of One Hundred and Tenth street, at the easterly line of One Hundred and Tenth street, at the easterly boundary line of said property; and thence southerly along said easterly boundary line about thirty feet to the place of beginning.
-Provided that nothing in the sale and conveyance of said premises shall be taken or construed as in any way releasing or affecting any claim or right of the Mayor, Aldermen and Commonalty of the City of New York to collect and recover any and all taxes, assessments and water rents heretofore levied, imposed or assessed upon said premise or made.
-Terms-Cash at time of sale and purchaser to pay auctioneer's fee.
+Resolved, That the Comptroller be and he is hereby authorized and directed to sell for cash at public auction, to the highest bidder, all the right, title and interest of the Corporation of the City of New York, in and to a certain tract or parcel of land at Harlem, in the City and County of New York, bounded and described as follows, viz: Beginning at a point in the northeasterly line of One Hundred and Tenth street, distant one hundred and sixteen feet and five inches southeasterly from the northeasterly corner of First avenue and One Hundred and Tenth street; running thence southerly along the boundary line, between the land of George Bradish on the west, and James Roosevelt on the east, four hundred and thirty-six feet and eight inches to a point in the south line of One Hundred and Ninth street, at a point distant four hundred and eleven feet seven mches southeasterly from the southeasterly corner of First avenue and One Hundred and Ninth street; thence again southerly on the same boundary line about two hundred and twenty-eight feet to highwater mark at the edge of the marsh at the Harlem river; thence southwesterly along the high-water line of the Harlem or East river fifteen feet to the northerly line of One Hundred and Eighth street; thence northwesterly along the said northerly line of One Hundred and Eighth street about six hundred and eight feet to a point where First avenue and the northerly side of One Hundred and eight feet to a point where First avenue and the northerly side of One Hundred and Eighth street are intersected by the boundary line between lands of said Bradish and lands formerly of Peter Benson, deceased; thence northerly along said last named boundary line to a point in the west line of First avenue, distant one hundred and twenty feet one and one-quarter inches southerly from the southerly line of One Hundred and Ninth street; thence still northerly on the same course, to a point on the southerly line of One Hundred and Ninth street; thence still northerly on the same course, about thirty feet to the line of the edge of the meadow or extreme high-water mark at the upland in One Hundred and Ninth street; thence along said last named line of the edge of the meadow or extreme high-water mark, easterly, northerly and northeasterly, as the same winds and turns, to the northerly line of the Hundred and Tenth street, at a point about fifteen feet easterly from the easterly line of said first avenue; thence still along the edge of the meadow or extreme high-water mark, to a point about fifteen feet easterly form the easterly line of said first avenue; thence still along the edge of the meadow or extreme high-water mark, to a point about therety or the northerly line of one Hundred and Tenth street, at the easterly line of said first avenue; thence still along the edge of the meadow or extreme high-water mark, to a point about therety fou

+Terms-Cash at time of sale and purchaser to pay actioneer's fee.

 THEO.
+W. MYERS,

+Comptroller.

-W. MYERS, Comptroller.
-City of New York - Finance Department, Comptroller's Office, July 26, 1889.
+City of New York-Finance Department. \

+Comptroller's Office, July 26, 1889.